 Place an image in the Chapter object and a text object in the track below it.
-(See also chapter "Working with multiple tracks" [96])

-Due to the staggered arrangement, only the image is visible at first during playback, the text scrolling starts only after two seconds.
+(See also chapter "Working with multiple tracks" (See also chapter "Working with multiple tracks" (See also chapter "Working with multiple tracks") Due to the staggered arrangement, only the image is visible at first during playback, the text scrolling starts only after two seconds.
 2 Customize text object

 Select the Text object in the Timeline and enter your text in the text field in the Properties window.
 Select the animation" Move in right".

 Then click the Edit effect button to adjust the duration of text insertion.
 Text properties with animation "Move in right"

 For this text length, 15 seconds is appropriate.
 In the Timeline, the duration of the text object is automatically adjusted to this length.
 Customize text animation

-Change text width at selection frame

-In order for the text to appear single-lined, the frame of the text object must be dragged to a sufficient width in the Layout designer.
+Change text width at selection frame In order for the text to appear single-lined, the frame of the text object must be dragged to a sufficient width in the Layout designer.
 Reduce the view of the Layout designer with the Minus symbol.